sagemath/trac_to_gh/Issue 5588.md

 # Issue 5588: [with patch, needs review] developer's guide: more information about docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5588

 Original creator: jhpalmieri